vacuumlabs/ledger-app-cardano-shelley/doc/ins_sign_tx.md

 **SignTx Limitations**

 - Output address size is limited to 128 bytes (single APDU).
 (Note: IOHK is fine with address size limit of 100 bytes)
-- Addresses that are not shown to the user are base addresses with spending path `m/1852'/1815'/account'/{0,1}/changeIndex` and the standard stake key `m/1852'/1815'/account'/2/0`, where values of `account` and `changeIndex` are limited (for now, `0 <= account <= 100` and `0 <= changeIndex <= 1 000 000`).
+- Addresses that are not shown to the user are base addresses with payment key path `m/1852'/1815'/account'/{0,1}/changeIndex` and the standard stake key `m/1852'/1815'/account'/2/0`, where values of `account` and `changeIndex` are limited (for now, `0 <= account <= 100` and `0 <= changeIndex <= 1 000 000`).
 This makes it feasible to brute-force all change addresses in case an attacker manages to modify change address(es).
 (As the user does not confirm change addresses, it is relatively easy to perform MITM attack).
 - Only transactions with at least one input will be signed (this provides protection against certificate replays and transaction replays on different networks).

 **Communication protocol non-goals:**